Elevation: 5,928 ft

 Access by Livingston Douglas

-From the junction of ID-28/ID-22, drive E on ID-22 for 3.0 miles to [signed] Reno Cutoff Road.
-Turn L/W onto Reno Cutoff Road and drive 0.1 miles, crossing a bridge over a canal on the way.
-Immediately after crossing the bridge, turn R/E onto an unsigned 2-track jeep road.
-Follow this road for 0.4 mile to a road junction—a side road goes L to a corral that sits at the base of the East Face of Peak 5928.
+From the junction of ID-28/ID-22, drive east on ID-22 for 3.0 miles to [signed] Reno Cutoff Road.
+Turn left/west onto Reno Cutoff Road and drive 0.1 miles, crossing a bridge over a canal on the way.
+Immediately after crossing the bridge, turn right/east onto an unsigned 2-track jeep road.
+Follow this road for 0.4 mile to a road junction—a side road goes left to a corral that sits at the base of the east face of Peak 5928.

-On the way, go R at an unsigned road junction and cross under 2 sets of power lines.
+On the way, go right at an unsigned road junction and cross under two sets of power lines.
 Park either at the corral or near the final road junction in a large pullout/turnaround area.
 The elevation here is 5,160 feet.
-This parking spot offers outstanding views of the Southeast Ridge Route on Peak 5928 and the South Aspects of Rattlesnake Point.
+This parking spot offers outstanding views of the southeast ridge of Peak 5928 and the south aspects of Rattlesnake Point.

 Routes by Margo Mandella

 The southeast ridge is short and steep and a little loose in just a couple of places.
 Numerous interesting rock outcrops require navigating as you ascend, which makes the climb fun.
 Small wildflowers were all over the peak in May.
 Overall, it was a surprisingly fun, pretty, and fast climb.